sacmehta/PRU/README.md

 GPUs by using DataParallel module in PyTorch.

 ## Results
-Our model achieves perplexity of
+With standard dropout, our model achieves following results on the PTB dataset.
+See our paper for more details.

 | Model | g | k | emsize | nhid | # Params | Perplexity (val) | Perplexity (test) |
 | -- | -- | -- | -- | -- | -- | -- | -- |